netwerk-digitaal-erfgoed/requirements-infrastructure/README.md

 This document is aimed at organisations that would like to take ownership of (‘borgen’) NDE Bruikbaar applications.

 The requirements are based on modern DevOps best practices, including [Twelve-Factor](https://12factor.net).
-They have inspired the [current NDE infrastructure](https://github.com/netwerk-digitaal-erfgoed/infrastructure).
+The [current NDE infrastructure](https://github.com/netwerk-digitaal-erfgoed/infrastructure) is based on these requirements.
 By joining us in following these practices, organisations will help enable the longevity and adoption of the applications.